Kia XCeed hatchback review

 Based on the hatchback but 44mm taller and with a striking new design, the XCeed's body only shares its front doors with the Ceed.
 It has a longer, taller bonnet, a new grille and bumpers with a skid-plate style finish.
 It's also fitted with LED headlights as standard and black wheel arches to complement its taller suspension and chunky wheels and tyres.
 A facelift for 2022 updated its looks and technology, while also adding a new GT-line S trim level.

-Rival crossover models range from lightly toughened up hatchbacks like the Ford Focus Active to the Toyota C-HR, Mazda CX-30 and Mercedes GLA.
-The Kia XCeed is one of the best-value options, though, as it costs barely any more than an equivalent Ceed.
+Rival crossover models range from lightly toughened-up hatchbacks like the Ford Focus Active to the Toyota C-HR, Mazda CX-30 and Mercedes GLA.
+The Kia XCeed is one of the best-value options, though, as it costs less than £1,000 more than an equivalent Ceed.

-The available engines are very similar to what you’ll find in rivals, with the base 1.0-litre petrol producing 118bhp.
-In early 2021, the 138bhp 1.4-litre T-GDI petrol was replaced by a 1.5-litre engine with an increased power output of 158bhp.
-High-mileage drivers will have to look elsewhere or stomach the slightly higher running costs of the petrols because the 1.6-litre CRDi diesel capable of 55mpg is no longer available.
+The available engines have been temporarily streamlined due to production constraints, with the base 1.0-litre petrol not currently offered in the UK.
+In early 2021, the 138bhp 1.4-litre T-GDI petrol was replaced by a 1.5-litre engine with an increased power output of 158bhp, and this is expected to make up the bulk of sales for the time being.
+The 1.6-litre CRDi diesel is also no longer available.

 The Kia XCeed plug-in hybrid has the best on-paper efficiency, and should help company-car drivers to reduce their monthly outgoings thanks to its low CO2 emissions figure.
 It uses the same petrol/electric powertrain as the Kia Niro SUV, and is officially capable of an electric-only driving range of around 30 miles.
 The car’s battery eats into the space available, though, and it doesn’t offer the strong straight-line performance found in some other plug-in hybrids.